-Prioritise: Create time to be active, chat to people and stay in touch with others first.
-Then organise your working day.
+Prioritize: Create time to be active, chat with people and stay in touch with others first.
+Then organize your working day.
 Be clear on what you need to get done as a minimum as part of your job.
 Watts advises trying to achieve no more than five things in one day and that they should be those with the most impact.

 Schedule your time carefully: Don’t just use your diary for meetings with other people, include meetings with yourself to do your job as well.
 “When you agree to anything––a meeting, a presentation, a task––include in your diary not only the item itself but also everything that comes with it such as time for preparation, creating, rehearsal or review,” said Holbrook.
 “This will show you the true cost of committing.”

 Plan ahead: At the end of the day, decide what three to five things you will do the following day.
 “If you get them all done you can go back and identify some more stuff,” said Watts.